How to import product data from a CSV file

 Import overview

-After you have accepted the file preview, you will see a new screen.
+After you have configured your import settings, you will see a new screen.
 This is where you can define how your information will be imported into Plytix.

 File name and status